jshttp/style-guide/documentation.md

 - always describe basic functionality above `Installation`.

-- always specifiy a language when using code blocks.
+- always specify a language when using code blocks.

 ```
     // examples of a language include javascript and bash